-The abilities to think in quantitative terms, to reason analytically and to apply mathematical models to real-world problems are valuable assets to those entering careers in business and other fields.
+The abilities to think in quantitative terms, to reason analytically, and to apply mathematical models to real-world problems and communicate results are valuable assets to those entering careers in business and other fields.
 Mathematical models are used to analyze a wide variety of problems in economics, finance, environmental management, marketing, business planning and other business fields, as well as traditional applications in science and engineering.

 The Mathematical Sciences major requires completion of eight mathematical sciences courses, in addition to two basic calculus courses included in the General Education Core.